 anti-social agenda and consider it an affront to human beings and a

 threat to society's future.

-has made a lot of effort in recent months to appeal
+a lot of effort in recent months to appeal

 to women and have them believe it is on their side.
 The more it bandies